FreeRTOS/FreeRTOS/README.md

 ```

 ## Repository structure
-This repository contains the FreeRTOS Kernel, a number of supplementary libraries, and a comprehensive set of example applications.
+This repository contains the FreeRTOS Kernel, a number of supplementary libraries including the LTS ones, and a comprehensive set of example projects.
 Many libraries (including the FreeRTOS kernel) are included as Git submodules from their own Git repositories.

 ### Kernel source code and example projects
 ```FreeRTOS/Source``` contains the FreeRTOS kernel source code (submoduled from https://github.com/FreeRTOS/FreeRTOS-Kernel).